deconstructedAdron/deconstructed/ws/contents/articles/api-docs/index.md

 <h2 id="identity">Identity</h2>

 The root of all API calls are located at http://api.deconstructed.io/.
 The following are all listed with the root assumed to be this URI.
 All paths are then appended to this root.
+Each API call is accessed via an access token for your particular account.
+This value is appended to the URI with a parameter variable access_token=[123456789].

-### /api/
+### /stat/

-Submit a get against this path for a status on the Deconstructed Ecosystem.
+Submit an HTTP get against this path for a status on the Deconstructed Ecosystem.
 This API end point will return a number of values relevant to determine system availability and status.

 Example of calling this path with cURL:

-    curl api.deconstructed.io/api
+    curl api.deconstructed.io/stat?access_token=123456789

 Example results would look like: